-Postgraduate taught courses involve a series of modules on which you're assessed throughout your course.
+Postgraduate taught courses involve completing a series of assessed modules throughout your course.

 Courses are delivered through a mix of lectures and seminars and you may be required to produce a dissertation.
 Most courses start in September

 UK government loans: you may be entitled to loan of up to £11,570 to help fund your postgraduate studies.

 |Master of Arts (MA)||180 credits||Full-time: One year